-Exploring crowdfunding for non-accredited investors can be a confusing experience: there’s a lot of new investment choices out there, but the reality is that most of the marketing money being spent right now (so most of the ads you’ve probably seen) about equity crowdfunding and real estate is going toward “Reg D” platforms that are only available to accredited investors.
-That means much of the advertising leaves out more than 90% of US households, who don’t meet the SEC’s criteria for an accredited investor.
+Exploring crowdfunding for non-accredited investors can be a confusing experience: there’s a lot of new investment choices out there, but the reality is that most of the marketing money being spent right now (so most of the ads you’ve probably seen) about equity crowdfunding and real estate is going toward “Reg D” platforms that are only available to what the SEC calls “accredited investors”.
+In general, that just means someone who either earns more than $200K per year or has a net worth of $1M or more.
+That also means much of the advertising leaves out more than 90% of US households, who don’t meet the SEC’s criteria for an accredited investor.
 Which is unfortunate, since one of the main goals of crowdfunding legislation was to open up more choices to “regular” investors.

 Fortunately there are still plenty of options available in crowdfunding for non-accredited investors, with new ones popping up on a regular basis.
-Pulled from our database of crowdfunding and alternative investment platforms, here’s 24 25 choices among online investment platforms offering crowdfunding for non-accredited investors.
-These span a wide range of investment types, from real estate to funding startups to P2P loans, and most offer low minimums to get started.
+Pulled from our database of crowdfunding and alternative investment platforms, here’s 31 choices among online investment platforms offering crowdfunding for non-accredited investors.
+These span a wide range of investment types, from real estate to funding startups to fine art and wine, and most offer low minimums to get started.
 Please note: I am not a professional financial adviser, and you should not rely on anything here to guide your own investment decisions.
 Consult a professional if you need help with your particular situation.

 Real Estate Investing

 Most of the dozens of real estate crowdfunding platforms that have popped up in recent years cater to accredited investors, but a handful do have offerings opening up crowdfunding for non-accredited investors: